-Starting with Experiment 1A, we found that JOLs improved memory for both forward and mediated pairs but were non-reactive on unrelated pairs.
+Starting with Experiment 1A, we found that JOLs improved cued-recall of both forward and mediated pairs but were non-reactive on unrelated pairs.
 Thus, all related pair types showed a memory advantage, regardless of whether they were directly related or indirectly related via non-presented mediators, directly replicating previous findings from Maxwell and Huff (2024).
 Experiment 1B then replicated positive reactivity on forward pairs and demonstrated that positive reactivity also extended to backward mediated pairs in which the order of the cue and target were reversed.
 Next, Experiment 2A showed that positive reactivity patterns also extended to double-mediated pairs (i.e., the cue and target were sequentially mediated through two concepts), and Experiment 2B showed that this pattern held for backward double-mediated pairs.
 Taken together, our findings provide further evidence that JOL reactivity on cue-target word pairs reflects a relational process, as whether JOLs improved memory for cue-target pairs was contingent upon pairs containing a pre-existing relation, regardless of whether pairs contained perceptible relatedness cues.

 Finally, to clarify the overall impact of JOLs on cued-recall, we conducted a random-effects meta-analysis drawn from each pair-type comparison.
 Overall, this analysis yielded a moderate overall JOL reactivity effect across pair types.
-Separate meta-analytic models for each pair type revealed a robust JOL reactivity effect on forward associates, a moderate effect on mediated pairs (collapsed across mediation type), and a minimal effect on unrelated pairs.
+Separate meta-analytic models for each pair type revealed a robust JOL reactivity effect on forward associates, a moderate effect on mediated pairs (collapsed across mediation type), and no effect on unrelated pairs.
 Taken together, these patterns converge with our findings in each experiment and additionally suggest that the presence of indirect relations between cue-target pairs is sufficient to produce JOL reactivity, even in the absence of direct, normative relations.

 Overall, our finding that JOLs improved memory for all mediated pair types is consistent with previous research investigating relatedness as a specific mechanism underlying JOL reactivity on related cue-target pairs.
 Recently, Maxwell and Huff (2024, Experiment 1) demonstrated that JOLs improved cued-recall of forward and mediated pairs.
 Because the cue-strengthening account requires a match between test format and strengthened cues, this account cannot fully explain reactivity observed on mediated pairs, given their lack of perceived relatedness cues.
 To explain why JOLs improved memory for mediated pairs, the authors proposed that the act of making JOLs at encoding also encourages participants to process cue-target relations (i.e., relational encoding).
 As such, reactivity on mediated pairs likely reflected this relational encoding process, rather than primarily occurring from strengthened intrinsic cues as per Soderstrom et al.’s (2015) cue-strengthening account.
 As a result, JOLs still produce a memory advantage for mediated pairs even though they lack perceived relatedness cues for JOLs to strengthen.